githubrecipes/recipes/README.md

 ### Metadata
 These metadata tags are used to generate the index pages for each subdirectory.
 It is important they are included at the top of the file in the same format laid out in the template and below!!!

-Only the first four are required.
+Only the first five are required.
 The rest are not currently used but maybe in the future.
 ```
 ---
 author: <persons name>
 title: <the title to be used on the index page>
+credit: <link to adapted recipe>
 prep: <prep time for the recipe>
 cook: <cook time for the recipe>
 serves: <how many servings recommended amounts creates>
 cal: <calories for recipe>
 socialmedia: <link to be included if twitter intergration is implemented>
-credit: <link to adapted recipe>
 bake: <bake time (set and forget til timer)>
 ...
 ```
-Note that there has to be a space after the colon (:)

 You can use the defined metadata (`%title%` will be replace with whatever the contents of the variable is) later on in the file like shown in `applepie.md`.

-The replacement is a bit fussy;

-`Prep: %prep%` works while `Prep:%prep%` does not

 ## Writing your own
 1. Create a [new file](https://github.com/githubrecipes/recipes/new/main)